Boeing X-37: OTV-5

-OTV-6 (USSF 7)
+OTV-6

 The sixth X-37B mission (OTV-6), U.S. Space Force 7 (formerly known as AFSPC 7), launched on an Atlas V 501 rocket from Cape Canaveral SLC-41 on 17 May 2020 at 13:14:00 UTC.
 This mission is the first time the spaceplane has carried a service module, a ring attached to the rear of the vehicle for hosting multiple experiments.
 The mission hosts more experiments than prior X-37B flights, including two NASA experiments.
 One is a sample plate evaluating the reaction of select materials to conditions in space.
 The second studies the effect of ambient space radiation on seeds.
 A third experiment designed by the Naval Research Laboratory (NRL) transforms solar power into radio frequency microwave energy, then studies transmitting that energy to Earth.
 The X-37B remains a Department of the Air Force asset, but the newly established U.S. Space Force is responsible for the launch, on-orbit operations, and landing.

 The X-37B released a small, 136 kg satellite named FalconSat-8 (USA-300) around 28 May 2020.
 Developed by United States Air Force Academy cadets in partnership with the Air Force Research Laboratory (AFRL), the small satellite carries five experimental payloads.
 The spacecraft will test a novel electromagnetic propulsion system, low-weight antenna technology and a commercial reaction wheel to provide attitude control in orbit.
-According to the United States Air Force Academy, FalconSat-8's experiments include:
+According to the U.S. Air Force Academy, FalconSat-8's experiments include: